jdd2007/Sprint-Challenge-React-Smurfs/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain the differences between `client-side routing` and `server-side routing`.

+Which one is inherently better?
+There is not a definitive correct answer, but server-side routing and client-side routing each have clear advantages and disadvantages.
+Server-side routing has been around for a longer time, so it's familiar and ubiquitous.
+It does not send a lot of data and entire pages unnecessarily, unlike client-side routing, which loads a large amount information that might not be ever accessed by the user.
+Client-side routing therefore has slower initial load times.
+However, after it loads, client-side routing really shines.
+It is much faster, since it does not need to refresh, part of its superior UX.

 - [ ] What does HTTP stand for?

+HTTP stands for Hyper Text Transfer Protocol

 - [ ] What does CRUD stand for?

+CRUD stands for Create Read Update Destroy

 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+Create - we use the POST method to send data to be used in storage or creation Read - we use the GET method to request information from a server Update - we use the PUT method to update the information of a resource Destroy - we use the DELETE http request to tell a server to delete data

 - [ ] Mention three tools we can use to make AJAX requests.